 Frequent Data Loss Scenarios on MacBook

-- Accidentally deleting files from MacBook
+- Accidentally or intentionally deleting files from MacBook

 - MacBook or iMac that won’t boot past Apple logo

 Each of the above-mentioned scenarios is having a different level of complexity.
 Depending on the level of complexity you also need a powerful method which is safe yet reliable to recover data from MacBook or iMac.